eclectic-coding/rails_app/README.md

 - Brakeman for security scanning
 - Bundler Audit for checking for vulnerable gems

+All of this tools can be run using the following command, which also will run the test suite: `bin/ci`

+In addition, the template includes:
+- the `annotate` gem to annotate models and factories with schema information
+- the `bullet` gem to help identify and diagnose N+1 queries

 ## Testing
 The template includes RSpec for testing, which includes pre configured:
 - FactoryBot